dinglidingli/PixelHolder-Sinatra/README.md

 <img src="http://localhost:4567/cat/500">
 ```

-For complete information about how to use PixelHoldr, please visit [PixelHoldr.com](http://pixelholdr.com).
+For complete information about how to use the PixelHoldr service, please visit [PixelHoldr.com](http://pixelholdr.com).